fedorrik/scrapper/README.md

 FlowCytometryTools doesn't work with python3.10, so use 3.9, 3.8 etc

 ### Draw heatmaps
-1. Choose which heatmaps to draw and scales of heatmaps in the draw_parameters.txt
+1. Choose which heatmaps to draw and the scales of heatmaps in the draw_parameters.txt
 2. Choose which data to draw in the drugs_to_draw.txt
 3. Launch draw_heatmaps.py